 CULTURUNNERS collaborates with artists and institutions to produce change-making campaigns, tours, film projects, exhibitions, publications, and artworks.

-As part of the World Health Organization’s Solidarity Series of Events, Healing Arts is a cultural call-to-action in response to COVID-19 and the global mental health crisis in its wake.
+As part of the World Health Organization’s Solidarity Series of Events, Healing Arts is a call-to-action to address global health challenges through the arts.

 Facilitating urgent cooperation between artists, cultural institutions and United Nations Agencies to accelerate implementation of the UN Sustainable Development Goals.